alexanderrich/exploration_consumption/doc/journal/paper.md

 The slider task was the same as the one described in Experiment 1, and is pictured in Figure {@fig:exp2tasks}a.
-To make the slider task more unpleasant, a short static noise was played through the computer speakers at a moderate volume (78db) at irregular intervals of approximately once every three seconds during the task.
+To make the slider task more unpleasant, a short static noise was played through the computer speakers at a moderate volume (78dB) at irregular intervals of approximately once every three seconds during the task.

-As in Experiment 1, the video tasks consisted of simply watching one of four videos: an episode of "Planet Earth", and episode of "The Great British Bakeoff", and episode of "Unchained Reactions", or an Ellen Degeneres comedy special.
+As in Experiment 1, the video tasks consisted of simply watching one of four videos: an episode of "Planet Earth", an episode of "The Great British Bakeoff", an episode of "Unchained Reactions", or an Ellen Degeneres comedy special.
 Participants watched the video through a player on the computer screen.
 Unlike in Experiment 1, they did not have to hold down a button to play the video.
 They were free to